The fork allows installing numpy before installing pip requirements in order to fix a bug with the install of

 An IFTTT recipe is set up to alert us when the upstream repo has changes for merging.

-Recommended web frameworks include Django and Flask.
+Recommended web frameworks include Django and Flask, among others.
 The recommended webserver is Gunicorn.
 There are no restrictions around what software can be used (as long as it's pip-installable).
 Web processes must bind to

 $PORT, and only the HTTP protocol is permitted for incoming connections.